tyagidipanshu098/foodApp/README.md

 ```

 ## This command will start the project and create a server for access.
 ## All Set!
-The app will now run on the provided server.
+The app will now run on the provided server🔥.